 Rather than preparing you for a career change, the MPH FCM field aims more for career enhancement.
 This degree will prepare primary care practitioners to increase their teaching, scholarly and leadership opportunities and effectiveness.
 Of course, such knowledge and skills might result in adjusting and taking on new roles within the health arena.

-A valid license in a regulated health profession in Canada, or equivalent, is also required.
+- A valid license in a regulated health profession in Canada, or equivalent, is required.

-The MPH (FCM) required practicum provides an opportunity for learners to apply and reflect on the theory and knowledge gained in coursework by engaging in new academic projects in their professional settings.
+The Required Medical Education Practicum in Family Medicine (CHL5620Y) provides an opportunity for learners to apply and reflect on the theory and knowledge gained in coursework by engaging in new academic projects in their professional settings.

 Learners are required to spend a minimum of 320 hours involved in an appropriate practicum to earn the 1.0 FCE credit.
 Students must also identify and meet regularly with a practicum field supervisor and all practicum projects require the approval of the Program Director.